 Jonathan Perlman has been with Snooker Canada since its creation, and has been instrumental with every stage of growth along the way.
 As Chief Technology Officer, his responsibilities include overseeing IT infrastructure and web services offered by Snooker Canada.
 His expertise in the non-profit space is a great benefit to the organization.

 Head of Disciplinary Committee

 Originally from England, Kat is very familiar with the game of snooker and its origins.
-She now lives n Toronto and is the person in charge of the particular dealings when players cross the line, in relation to the integrity of the game.
+She grew up watching the game on television, and is now the person in charge of the particular dealings when players cross the line, in relation to the integrity of the game.
 With over 20 years of experience in various supervisory roles, this is sure to be a good fit for the long term future of the game and its core values.